raspberrypilearning/hows-your-day/en/step_1.md

 ### Karaoke machine

-Click the micro:bit logo at the top to restart the simulator!

 This is a **karaoke mood checker** - for people who like singing!

 The program has three modes: